 LEGAL COMMENT: An end to the blame game?
 No fault divorce law 'coming soon'

-The BBC reported this morning that divorce laws in England and Wales will be overhauled so that couples can divorce more quickly with less acrimony.
+The bill proposes that divorce laws in England and Wales are overhauled so that couples can divorce more quickly with less acrimony.
 Many believe the current system exacerbates the stress and tension couples experience on divorce and exposes children to damaging conflict.

 The call for change follows the Supreme Court’s unanimous rejection of Tini Owens appeal for divorce, meaning that the couple must remain married until 2020.
-Baroness Hale, the UK’s most senior judge has repeatedly called for the current divorce law to be overhauled describing it as “unjust”.
+Baroness Hale, then the UK’s most senior judge, repeatedly called for the current divorce law to be overhauled describing it as “unjust”.

-Following a 12 week public consultation which evidenced widespread support for no-fault divorce, new legislation is going to be introduced which will require divorcing couples to produce a statement to confirm that the marriage has broken down irretrievably, it will create the option for a joint divorce and it will stop one spouse refusing a divorce if the other spouse wants one.
-David Gauke MP Justice Secretary has said “the changes will help end the blame game”.
+The new legislation will require divorcing couples to produce a statement to confirm that the marriage has broken down irretrievably, will create the option for a joint divorce and will stop one spouse refusing a divorce if the other spouse wants one.
+The changes will effectively help end “the blame game”.

 Under the new proposals there will be a minimum period of 6 months from the date of the divorce petition to decree absolute to allow the parties a meaningful period of reflection and the opportunity to turn back, as some couples may reconcile within this cooling off period.
 At the end of the 6 month period the applicant will be required to affirm their decision to seek a divorce before it is granted.
 This is longer than the period provided for under the current law, which is 6 weeks and 1 day from the date of decree nisi to decree absolute.

-Linzi Perriman is a Solicitor in the family team at Weightmans.
-Linzi.firstname.lastname@example.org
+Linzi Perriman is an associate solicitor in the family team at Weightmans, contact email@example.com.